No, it isn’t my 20th anniversary on WordPress. It is the 20th Anniversary of my marriage to George today! 🙂

 After all, it is said that “laughter is the best medicine.”
 I find it to be true in our lives, that’s for sure!

 Have a wonderful day, and give someone you love a hug (and a chuckle or two.) 🙂

-Posted on December 18, 2014, in Art Talk, My Thoughts, Watercolor Paintings, Writing and tagged art, artist, Christmas, Christmas Carolers, depression, family, love, marriage, parents.
+Posted on December 18, 2014, in Art Talk, My Thoughts, watercolor paintings, Writing and tagged art, artist, Christmas Carolers, depression, family, love, marriage, parents.
 Bookmark the permalink.
 12 Comments.